naps-product-sa/ocp4-disconnected-workshop/workshop/content/lab05.md

 However, we have a dilemma: the AMI we used for the prep system does not have `podman` installed!
 We could rectify this by running `sudo dnf install -y podman` on the prep system, but the bastion server won't have Internet access, so we need another option.
 Unfortunately, `podman` cannot be sneakernetted into the bastion server as we're doing with other tools, because the installation is quite complex (`dnf` obscures this complexity).

 To solve this problem, we need to *build our own RHEL image* with `podman` pre-installed.
-One such approach is to use the **Image Builder** in the Hybrid Cloud Console, and that's exactly what we'll do.
+One approach is to use the **Image Builder** in the Hybrid Cloud Console, and that's exactly what we'll do.

 ## Using Image Builder
 Image Builder, bundled with Red Hat Insights, enables you to create customized images and upload them to a variety of cloud environments, such as Amazon Web Services, Microsoft Azure and Google Cloud Platform.
 You also have the option to download the images you create for on-prem infrastructure environments.
 Let's get started: